xuyige/PRML-Spring20-FDU/assignment-2/README.md

 #### Note

-- This is the first assignment for this course, you should read the [guidelines](https://github.com/xuyige/PRML-Spring20-FDU/blob/master/README.md) and consent to the agreement before doing it.
+- This is the second assignment for this course, you should read the [guidelines](https://github.com/xuyige/PRML-Spring20-FDU/blob/master/README.md) and consent to the agreement before doing it.

 - The deadline of this assignment is **<span style="color: red">May 6, 2020</span>** (for 3 weeks), before the course start.